AIoT-MLSys-Lab/AIoT-Survey/README.md

 #### TODO
-Re-organize the paper by its category (vision-sensing -> computing, video... and Lots of other sensing papers)
+* Re-organize the paper by its category (vision-sensing -> computing, video... and Lots of other sensing papers)
+* Seems some "wifi network" paper goes to "wifi sensing" -> need double check

 ## What is AIoT?